somnek/killer-whale/README.md

 # killer-whale 🐳

-Killer Whale is a container manager TUI for terminal dwellers.
+Killer Whale is a Docker TUI for terminal dwellers.
 It provides an intuitive, easy-to-use interface for managing your Docker containers without leaving the comfort of your command line.